RSE-Sheffield/old_team_site_nikola/site/pages/support/code-clinic.md

 We will always try and help as best as possible.
 The overarching aim of the sessions is to better equip you to solve your own computational problems.
 This may include directing you to relevant documentation, appropriate online forums and resources, relevant upcoming training sessions, etc.

+### Cancelling your session:

+If you cannot attend the session, please give a **No** response on the calendar invite so we can proceed to remove your booking from the system.

 ***